-Figure 8: Allocation of Marginal Instructional Costs (Agreement with North Dakota), 2000-2001 to 2018-2019
+Figure 8: Allocation of Marginal Instructional Costs (Agreement with North Dakota), 2000-2001 to 2019-2020

 Historically, both of Minnesota's reciprocity agreements with North Dakota and Wisconsin resulted in a general fund obligation for Minnesota (see Figure 9 on p.
-19).
+17).
 Changes to the agreement with Wisconsin combined with tuition increases that eventually exceeded the marginal instructional cost resulted in Wisconsin issuing payments to Minnesota beginning with the 2002-2003 academic year.
 Initially, the payments from Wisconsin more than offset Minnesota's general fund cost associated with the North Dakota agreement.
-Then, in recent years, the growth in Minnesota's obligation to North Dakota resulted in an overall net program cost for Minnesota.
-For the 2018-19 academic year, however, decreases in Minnesota's obligation to North Dakota agreement to Minnesota.
-Based on invoices from North Dakota and Wisconsin, the net revenue of Minnesota's tuition reciprocity program is projected to be \$0.48 million for the 2018-2019 academic year.
+Then, growth in Minnesota's obligation to North Dakota resulted in an overall net program cost for Minnesota.
+While Minnesota's obligation to North Dakota declined in the 2017-2018 and 2018-2019 years, a change in North Dakota's tuition formula caused an increase in Minnesota's obligation for 2019-2020.
+Specifically, North Dakota combined tuition and fees into a single tuition number, which is then used to calculate the marginal instructional costs.
+For 2019-2020, Minnesota's obligation to North Dakota of \$11.02 million was offset by Wisconsin's obligation to Minnesota of \$7.16 million, resulting in a net cost of Minnesota's tuition reciprocity program of \$3.86 million.

-Figure 9: Minnesota's General Fund Obligation, 1975-1976 to 2018-2019
+Figure 9: Minnesota's General Fund Obligation, 1975-1976 to 2019-2020